Client Focus Q&A: Checkd Media

 8. Do you find social media assists with your business and if so, how?

 40% of our business is Social Media driven.
-The Company was founded through Social Media so it is a great asset to us and what we’re doing.
+The company was founded through Social Media and so it is a great asset to us and what we’re doing.
 I’d encourage all businesses to look at Social Media and see how it can benefit your business goals.

 9. If you were chancellor, what single change would you make to help improve the economy and/or your business?